stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/app/Readme.txt

 ============================================================

 Q8) Antivirus flagged UWUVCI?
-A) False positive — whitelist it.
+A) False positive, whitelist it.
 Nothing malicious is inside.

 ------------------------------------------------------------